New Patients (972) 666-1594

 Perioscopy: Microscopic Video Technology

-Traditionally the treatment for periodontal disease was surgery.
+Traditionally, the treatment for periodontal disease was surgery.
 Now, there’s a new procedure called Perioscopy.
 Utilizing digital video technology, Dr. Dean is able to diagnose and treat areas below the gum line without the discomfort of surgery.
 This miniature dental endoscope magnifies tooth anatomy in high detail, revealing deposits that would be otherwise hidden below the gum line.

 How It Works